 Helmets of Discontinued American College Teams

 This page contains helmet designs used in the past by college teams whose schools do not presently sponsor varsity football.
-Many dozens of American colleges have had varsity football teams in the past and since dropped the sport altogether; below is a list that is believed to be complete (or nearly so) back to 1950, with a few earlier dropped programs also listed.
+Many dozens of American colleges have had varsity football teams in the past and have since dropped the sport altogether; below is a list that is believed to be complete (or nearly so) back to 1950, with a few earlier dropped programs also listed.
 The information in this list comes primarily from the 1998 NCAA Football Record Book (thanks very much to Rick M. for sending me this list), and I have attempted to add to it all the colleges that have dropped football since 1998.
 The calendar year in which football was dropped for the last time follows the school name in parentheses, and is not necessarily the same as the last year in which football was played.
 Some of these colleges have since changed names, merged with other colleges, or closed altogether, so you probably will not recognize all these names.
 I would greatly appreciate information about football helmets used by varsity teams at any of these schools during the period 1960 to present.
 A similar list for Canadian colleges that once sponsored football appears following this list.

 Additions to this list would be appreciated!